dtuskippy/reading-notes/class-09.md

 ### JavaScript - Introduction to Events

 1. How would you describe events to a non-technical friend?
-    * Events are effectively website sensors, that alert you various activity on your site.
+    * Events are effectively website sensors, that alert you to various types of activity on your site.
 2. When using the addEventListener() method, what 2 arguments will you need to provide?
     * Name of the event.
     * Function that handles the event.
 3. Describe the event object.
 Why is the target within the event object useful?
     * It's a reference to the element the event took place upon.
 4. What is the difference between event bubbling and event capturing?
-    * Bubbling goes inside out, and event capturing goes outside in, e.g. bubbling would button, div, body, whereas capturing would go in opposite order.
+    * Bubbling goes inside out, and event capturing goes outside in, e.g. bubbling would return 1.button, 2. div, 3. body, whereas capturing would go in opposite order.

 ## Things I want to know more about